Demonstrating Impact in Research, Practice and Education

 Impact Systematization: Critical assessments of what is currently known about the impact of legal design interventions, alongside identification of gaps that warrant further investigation.
 Submissions are encouraged to engage with the question of what counts as evidence of impact and under what conditions it can be meaningfully measured.

-Publication: We will not publish conference proceedings, but original unpublished work may be submitted through a fast-track to the Legal Design Journal.
+We will not publish workshop proceedings, but selected, original, unpublished work may be submitted through a fast-track to the Legal Design Journal (open access).

 Workshop: November 4, 2026

-Submissions of your full papers to the Legal Design journal (optional): January 22, 2027
+[Optional] Submission of unpublished full papers or use cases to the Legal Design Journal: January 22, 2027

 Arianna Rossi, Scuola Superiore di St. Anna